Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

    $cargo concordium schema-base64 --module "module.wasm.v1" --out "/some/path/base64_schema.b64"

-Instead of writing the base64 representation of the schema to the file provided with the ``--out`` flag, you can print it to the console by using the characters \"-\" or by omitting the ``--out`` flag.
+Instead of writing the base64 representation of the schema to the file provided with the ``--out`` flag, you can print it to the console by using a dash character (-) or by omitting the ``--out`` flag.
 The following four commands print the base64 representation of the schema to the console:

 .. code-block:: console

-   $cargo concordium schema-base64 --schema "schema/schema.bin"
+   $cargo concordium schema-base64 --schema "schema.bin"

-   $cargo concordium schema-base64 --schema "schema/schema.bin" --out "-"
+   $cargo concordium schema-base64 --schema "schema.bin" --out -

-   $cargo concordium schema-base64 --module "module.wasm.v1"
+   $cargo concordium schema-base64 --module "/some/path/module.wasm.v1"

-   $cargo concordium schema-base64 --module "module.wasm.v1" --out "-"
+   $cargo concordium schema-base64 --module "/some/path/module.wasm.v1" --out -